Aubry-Mather Theory for Lorentzian Manifolds: Proofs

 In the other case $\rho(\nu_0),\rho(\nu_1)\notin \pos\{\rho(\mu)\}$ we have

 This contradicts our assumption that $(h,\mathfrak{l}(h))$ is an extremal point of the subgraph of $\mathfrak{l}|_{\alpha^{-1}(1)}$.
-Thus any extremal point of $\{\nu\in\mathfrak{M}^1_g|\;(\rho(\nu),\LF(\nu)) =\lambda_0(h,\mathfrak{l}(h))\}$ is an extremal point of $\mathfrak{M}^1_g$.
+Thus any extremal point of $\{\nu\in\mathfrak{M}^1_g|\;(\rho(\nu),\LF(\nu))=\lambda_\infty(h,\mathfrak{l}(h))\}$ is an extremal point of $\mathfrak{M}^1_g$.

 It is well known that the extremal points of $\mathfrak{M}^1_g$ are ergodic measures.
 In this case they are maximal ergodic measures.
-Choose one maximal ergodic measure for every extremal point of the subgraph of $\mathfrak{l}|_{\alpha^{-1}(1)}$.
-The only point left to note is that $\Gamma$ contains at least $b$-many extremal points.
-This shows our claim. \end{proof}
+Choose one maximal ergodic measure for every extremal point of the subgraph of $\Gamma$.
+The only point left to note is that $\Gamma$ contains at least $b$-many extremal points, since $(h,\mathfrak{l}(h))$ is an extremal points of $\Gamma$ if $h$ is a extremal point of $\T\cap \alpha^{-1}(1)$.
+Together with the fact that $\T\cap \alpha^{-1}(1)$ contains at least $b$-many extremal points, this shows our claim. \end{proof}